getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/microsoft-extensions-logging.md

 }
 ```

 This approach doesn't include any of the framework's configuration system.
-Since the SDK is being provided via parameter, the SDK will be initialized.
+Since the DSN is being provided via parameter, the SDK will be initialized.
 More settings can be passed via the callback configuring the `SentryOptions`.

 ## Options and Initialization